Ethan Huang

 New York, NY

-I’m a systems-focused software engineer with a background in operating systems, concurrency, and performance-critical backend development.
+I’m a systems-focused software engineer and currently a Member of Technical Staff (MTS), Software Development Engineer at AMD.
+I have a strong background in operating systems, concurrency, and performance-critical backend development.
 I earned my Master’s in Computer Science from from Cornell Tech, Cornell University, where I specialized in building reliable, low-level infrastructure and lock-free data structures.

 My work spans across academic research, industry, and open source.
 At Cornell, I built a sanitizer-clean Michael–Scott queue with hybrid memory reclamation (hazard pointers + epoch-based reclamation), achieving strong throughput under high contention with zero ABA or use-after-free issues.
 I also designed a UDP-based, crash-resilient distributed file system with a POSIX-style client API and idempotent RPC handling.
 In addition, I contributed to the Harmony model checker by optimizing its concurrency model and scaling its performance on multi-core systems, and enhanced the egos-2000 RISC-V OS with a soft TLB and two-level page table for better memory efficiency and robustness.